While it’s a bit of a mouthful, a vehicle’s “positive crankcase ventilation” valve, or PCV valve for short, is a vital emission control device.

 A PCV valve that stays closed can also lead to excess pressure building in the crankcase, affecting hoses, gaskets, and even the engine’s oil.

-No matter the cause, there are a few common symptoms of PCV valve failure you may start seeing.
+No matter the cause, there are a few typical symptoms of PCV valve failure you may start noticing.

 What Are The Symptoms Of A Bad PCV Valve?